Madhumithaa-27/AutoSysCare/README.md

 # AutoSysCare
-# AutoSysCare 🖥️⚙️

 **AutoSysCare** is a Linux-based automation toolkit built with Bash scripting to simplify routine system maintenance and monitoring tasks.
 It helps system administrators and Linux users keep their environment clean, stable, and error-free.

 ---

-## 🚀 Features
+##  Features

-- ✅ Automated cleanup of temporary files
+-  Automated cleanup of temporary files
-- ✅ Disk usage tracking (before and after cleanup)
+-  Disk usage tracking (before and after cleanup)
-- ✅ Real-time log file monitoring for system errors
+-  Real-time log file monitoring for system errors
-- ✅ Scheduled execution using `crontab`
+-  Scheduled execution using `crontab`
-- ✅ Timestamped system health reports
+-  Timestamped system health reports

 ---